sambingham0/inventory-management/README.md

-# InventoryWeb
+# Inventory Management App

-ASP.NET Core MVC application for managing an inventory.
-This project targets .NET 9.0 and uses controllers + views (Razor).
+ASP.NET Core MVC app for inventory management with Razor views and a JSON storage.